chipzoller/kyverno-pss/README.md

 ### CLI Support

 Because some of these policies use a JMESPath expression to group all ephemeralContainers, initContainers, and containers into a single, flattened array, the Kyverno CLI is not going to be able to test against these policies presently.
 See [this issue](https://github.com/kyverno/kyverno/issues/2442) for reference.
+There are also some bugs that need to be addressed.
+See the list containing them under [Version Support](#version-support).

 ### Tests